-Here’s the tricky part: There are lots of healthy foods that are technically high-FODMAP foods.
-A few examples, per Beckerman, include garlic, blackberries, and yes, even avocados.
+Here's the tricky part: There are lots of healthy foods that are technically high-FODMAP foods.
+A few examples, per Beckerman, include garlic, blackberries, and yes, even avocados which can cause an upset stomach.
 (The betrayal!)

 To be clear, not everyone's stomach will be upset by FODMAP foods.
 But Beckerman says that people with IBS or sensitive stomachs might have issues digesting these types of carbohydrates...leading to the above-mentioned fun symptoms.
 Which is why you shouldn't just nix these healthy foods from your diet if you're not having issues.
 (Why give up avocado toast if you don't have to?)